opengeospatial/HY_Features/section_7.md

 Core concepts of HY\_Features are: 1) an abstract idea of 'catchment' witch has many possible 'realizations', 2) upstream - downstream catchment topology and nested hierarchy, 3) aggregation of networks of watercourses within catchment networks, and 4) linear referencing along a river using a nominal main flow path.
 The single concept that governs HY\_Features is that any place on the land surface can be thought of as the outfall of a corresponding catchment and be placed into a hydrologic topology of connected, often named, hydrologic features.

 The conceptual model is implemented in several discrete modules.
 It is intended that implementations of the conceptual model need to consider only those parts of the model required.
-An implementation may include or exlude feature properties, or allow cardinality one or more associations to be nillable.
+An implementation may include or exclude feature properties, or allow cardinality one or more associations to be nillable.
 Table 1 lists the application schemas, the leaf packages included and the concepts reflected therein.

 Table 1: HY\_Features modules, packages and concepts